marcospb19/fs-tree/README.md

-# file-type
+# file-structure

-Rust crate to be documented
+Representation of directory/file structure in filesystem to create, delete or link.

+This crate is in a early development stage, we can only read file structures for now.

+Yet to be documented... see `File` and `FileType` structs, and the `from*` methods they suply.